tuc289/GABC/long_read_assembly.md

 <a name = "basecalling"></a>
 ### Performs high accuracy basecalling from FAST5 files (guppy) ###
+<a name = "trim"></a>
+### Trim the adapters, barcodes and poor-quality bases (guppy) ###

 Basecalling is the process of generating sequence data with its base quality score (.fastq) from the raw signaling results of the Nanopore MinION sequencer.
 Guppy is the current basecaller provided from Oxford Nanopore.
 Basecalling can be completed real-time during the sequencing run, however we can also generate high accuracy reads based on the complicated neural network based basecalling from Guppy.
-Additionally, Guppy can be used to trim the low quality reads and barcode sequences after basecalling is completed
+Additionally, Guppy can be used to trim the low quality reads and barcode sequences during basecalling

 Input files format - *.fast5*
 output files format - *.fastq*